 Eribulin works by stopping (inhibiting) the cancer cells from separating into two new cells.
 So it blocks the growth of the cancer.
 It is a type of drug called a microtubule inhibitor.

 You have eribulin into your bloodstream (intravenously).
 You can have it through a thin, short tube (a cannula) put into a vein in your arm each time you have treatment.
-Or you may have it through a central line, a portacath or a PICC line.
+Or you may have it through a central line, a portacath, or a PICC line.
 These are long, plastic tubes that give the drugs directly into a large vein in your chest.
-You have the tube put in just before your course of treatment starts and it stays in place as long as you need it.
+You have the tube put in before or during your course of treatment and it stays in place as long as you need it.

 - You have eribulin on the first day

 - You have a second dose one week later

 - You then have no treatment for 13 days

 Your next cycle of treatment starts 3 weeks after the first dose of eribulin.

-The side effects associated with eribulin are listed below.
+We've listed the side effects associated with eribulin.
 You can use the links to find out more about each side effect.
 Where there is no link, please go to our information about cancer drug side effects or use the search box at the top of the page.